lustre-labs/lustre/pages/guide/04-spa-deployments.md

         uses: actions/deploy-pages@v4
 ```

-> **Note**: Make sure to update the Gleam and OTP versions to match your project's
-> requirements.
-Also verify that the app name used in the `sed` command matches
-> the name of your application.

 This workflow:

 - Installs Gleam and its dependencies.
 - Builds the Lustre application.
-- Copies the built application to a `dist/` directory.
 - Uploads the `dist/` directory as an artifact.
 - Deploys the artifact to GitHub Pages.